infamous55/grade-tracker/README.md

-# School API
+# Grade Tracker

-This is a REST API for a virtual scholar grades catalog.
+This is a REST API for a student grade tracker.

 ## Overview